 Navratri is a 9 day-long festival that is celebrated in India.
 Navratri is the celebration of Devi Durga and her 9 forms.
-Devi Durga is also synonymous with Shakti.
-Shakti means energy, power, and empowerment.
-Shakti celebrates the female energy of the universe.
+Devi Durga is also synonymous with Adi Shakti.
+Adi Shakti means energy, power, and empowerment.
+Adi Shakti celebrates the female energy of the universe.
 The energy that brings about equilibrium and balance.
-The nine forms of Devi Durga are Maa Shailaputri, Maa Bhramacharini, Maa Chandraghanta, Maa Kushmanda, Maa Skandamata, Maa Katyayani, Maa Kaalratri, Maa Mahagauri and Maa Siddhidatri.
+The nine forms of Devi Durga – 9 goddesses of Navratri – are Maa Shailaputri, Maa Bhramacharini, Maa Chandraghanta, Maa Kushmanda, Maa Skandamata, Maa Katyayani, Maa Kaalratri, Maa Mahagauri, and Maa Siddhidatri.

 Day 1: Navratri Story: Maa Shailaputri

 Maa Shailaputri is the goddess that is worshipped on the first day of the nine-day-long Hindu festival of Navratri.
 Shailaputri means the daughter of the mountains.
 Before she was born as Shailaputri, she was born as Sati.
 The daughter of Daksha Prajapati, one of the sons of Lord Brahma.
 Sati was in love with Lord Shiva and she really wanted to marry him but her father Daksa Prajapati was absolutely against this marriage.
 According to him Shiva was a dirty ascetic not meant for marrying girls from respectable families but this did not affect Sati’s love for Shiva and she married him even though her father was against it and she started living with Lord Shiva in Kailash Parvat.